sofwerx/dataglove/README.md

 + **Hookem Horns:** Survey, spin 360 degrees in a circle to view surroundings
 ## ToDo
 + Add waypoint mode using the polygon skill
++ Add rotational guestures with the IMU onboard the glove
 ## Resources
 + https://github.com/Skydio/skydio-skills